Sonic Advance 3: Plot

-Prior to the game's events, Doctor Eggman builds a robotic assistant named Gemerl, using parts from the robot Emerl who was destroyed in Sonic Battle.
+Prior to the game's events, Doctor Eggman builds a robotic assistant named Gemerl, using parts from the robot Emerl who was self-destroyed in Sonic Battle.
 Eggman attempts an experiment using the Chaos Emeralds to perform the Chaos Control technique, but it goes awry and tears the world apart.
 This action separates Sonic and Tails from Amy, Knuckles, and Cream.
 Eggman intends to create a segment of his impending empire on each chunk of the planet.
 Sonic and Tails travel through the game's seven levels to retrieve the Emeralds and undo Eggman's actions.

 The final boss fight takes place at the Altar Emerald temple.
 If the player defeats Eggman there without having all seven Chaos Emeralds, Eggman and Gemerl escape and fall off the edge of the temple.
 Peace is restored to the world, and Omochao snaps a picture of the five heroes.
 However, the game alerts the player that the Emeralds must still be collected for the true ending.
 If the player defeats Eggman at the temple with all the Chaos Emeralds, Gemerl stops running away with Eggman and attacks Sonic, causing the Emeralds to scatter.
 Gemerl uses them to take on a giant, orb-shaped form, but Sonic also uses their power to attain his Super Sonic form.
 With Eggman's help, Super Sonic destroys Gemerl.
 Cream and Vanilla later find Gemerl's broken body on a beach.
 Gemerl's body is brought to Tails, who repairs and reprograms it.
 The game ends as Cream plays with the now non-aggressive Gemerl at her mother Vanilla's house.

 Development and release

 Sonic Advance 3 was published by Sega in Japan and co-published by THQ in North America and Europe.
 Like Advance 1 and 2, its development was shared by Dimps and Sega subsidiary Sonic Team since the latter was understaffed on employees familiar with the Game Boy Advance hardware.
 Yuji Naka, then President of Sonic Team, had limited involvement in the development of Sonic Advance 3, and he conceived of the team-up dynamic.
-While the game is fundamentally 2D, it features some sprite scaling to create psuedo-3D rotation effects.
+While the game is fundamentally 2D, it features some sprite scaling to create pseudo-3D rotation effects.
 THQ announced the game in a press release on September 11, 2003.
 The game was later exhibited at E3 2004.